Xiddler/flask_htmx_lanner/README.md

 Also optimised for smartphone

-Running this on my Raspberry Pi I can copy/paste text between devices
+Running this on my Raspberry Pi, I can copy/paste text between devices